Ahdhn/RXMeshDocs/docs/rxmesh/diff/terms.md

     ```

-Inside the lambda you mostly just forward the handle to `iter_val` and to attributes.
+Inside the lambda you mostly just forward the handle to `opt_var.active<...>` and to attributes.
 The one method worth knowing is:

 ```cpp
 if (dh.is_active()) {